nermze/MOSTAR/README.md

 MOSTAR is comprehensive and complete bioinformatics pipeline for downstream analysis of whole-genome Oxford Nanopore sequencing data (ONT-reads).
 The pipeline constructs highly-polished genomes (using hybrid- or non-hybrid assembly), in addition to performing functional annotation, AMR profiling, ICE detection, and taxonomic classification — with built-in quality controls and an interactive HTML report.
 The name Mostar is inspired by the historic Stari Most (Old Bridge) of Mostar, a symbol of connection and cultural resilience.

 MOSTAR has been developed and tested on *S. aureus*, *B. fragilis*, as well as *H. influenzae* strains, but will work with any bacteria, as long as the correct genome size and ONT model are specified.
 The pipeline contains some of the most well known tools in bioinformatics, and is designed to be a "one-stop shop" for most bacterial analysis.
-Finaly the pipeline provides results and log files from every included tool.
+Finally the pipeline provides results and log files from every included tool.

 # Key features

 #### Hybrid-Informed Quality Control
-MOSTAR utilizes a short-read informed selection strategy.
 By leveraging Illumina data during the pre-processing phase, the pipeline prioritizes ONT reads with the highest k-mer consistency relative to high-accuracy short reads.
 This ensures the assembly begins with the most reliable long-read subset possible.

 #### Mapping Genomic Plasticity
 By integrating NCBI AMRFinder+ with MacSyFinder, the pipeline identifies the physical location of resistance elements.
 Distinguishing between fixed chromosomal resistance and highly mobile ICE enables a more accurate assessment of horizontal gene transfer.